Five Things to Consider Before You Extract a Large Number of Rows from OBIEE

 Similarly, if your OBIEE instance or specific report has performance issues, perhaps your OBIEE instance is not sized or configured to handle a large volume of data.
 In such a scenario, fetching a large volume of data from OBIEE is not advisable.
 It could significantly slow down your OBIEE environment.

-3. Another aspect to consider is that when you extract/import, Tableau/Power BI will extract all the columns from the table/folder/report.
+3. Another aspect to consider is that when you extract/import, Tableau/Power BI or Qlik Sense will extract all the columns from the table/folder/report.
 This could lead to a very large dataset thereby resulting in an error in OBIEE.
 To limit the data size, it is strongly recommended that you restrict the number of columns that are being extracted.

-4. To fetch a large number of rows from OBIEE into Tableau or Power BI, BI Connector provides you with a convenient option to break down a large number of rows into a smaller set of records.
+4. To fetch a large number of rows from OBIEE into Tableau or Power BI or Qlik Sense, BI Connector provides you with a convenient option to break down a large number of rows into a smaller set of records.
 For example, if you need to import 500,000 rows from OBIEE, BI Connector will break it down into 10 queries each fetching 50,000 records at a time.
 The first query will fetch the first 50,000 records, the second query will fetch the next 50,000 records and so on.
 This is designed to minimize the load on OBIEE and fetch the records effectively.

 However, this approach overrides the maximum number of rows per fetch/query defined in OBIEE by your administration team.
 Therefore you need to test and verify that your query doesn't fetch millions and millions of rows which could significantly impact the performance of your OBIEE environment.